 In banking, Leon worked on commercial relationships and financing and listened to how other people had been successful, seeing gaps and opportunities.
 He also met Omar Fahmi, who was to become his co-founder with SPCE.
 Omar owned a brand design consultancy.
 It would be the combination of Leon’s ideas and Omar’s ability to translate them and make the vision come alive, to which they credit their initial success.

-Leon has another side to him, far removed from banking and property tech, which shows more clearly in a second company, Roach.
+Leon is very far from what one might expect, given his banking roots.
+He has another side, which shows more clearly in a second company, Roach.
 Roach describes itself as a collection of artwork “strictly for mad people only.”
 Not what you would expect from an ex-banker turned tech founder.

 He aims to combine art and science.
 He explained that scientists are respected for their reason and logic, but people fall in love with artists – they appeal to a part of our humanity, which transcends rational thinking.
 To be great, you must have both “intellect balanced with emotions of joy and happiness,” he told me.